ztchia/ibilik-accessment/README.md

 # AirBnB Ruby Assessment
 This is a question repo for testing your server understanding for Ruby server.
-You'll be building an AirBnB backend server application.
+You'll be building an iBilik backend server application.

 Included is a Sinatra Web Server version 0.0.6 based on https://github.com/hollowaykeanho/sinatra-web-server.